Oil prices drop on prospect of rising supplies

 Official U.S. production and inventory data is due to be published on Wednesday by the Energy Information Administration (EIA).

-(Reporting by Henning Gloystein; Editing by Richard Pullin and Joseph Radford)
+(Reporting by Henning Gloystein; Editing by Joseph Radford and Clarence Fernandez)